Updated June 15, 2023

 - Statistics technologies: Refers to systems based on machine learning.
 Statistics technologies leverage a training set of documents used as a model to manage and categorize text.

-Data mining vs Text Mining Comparison Table
+Data Mining and Text Mining Comparison Table

-|BASE FOR COMPARISION||Data Mining||Text Mining|
+|BASE FOR COMPARISON||Data Mining||Text Mining|

-|Concept||Data mining is a spectrum of different approaches, which searches for patterns and relationships of data.||Text mining is a process required to turn unstructured text document into valuable structured information.|
+|Concept||Data mining is a spectrum of different approaches which searches for patterns and relationships of data.||Text mining is a process required to turn unstructured text documents into valuable structured information.|

-|Retrieval of data||With standard data mining techniques reveals business patterns in numerical data.||With standard text mining methods discovers a lexical & syntactic feature in the text.|
+|Retrieval of Data||Standard data mining techniques reveal business patterns in numerical data.||Standard text mining methods discover lexical & syntactic features in the text.|

-|Type of Data||Discovery of knowledge from structured data, which are homogeneous and easy to access.||Discovery of text from unstructured data which are heterogeneous, more diverse.|
+|Type of Data||Discovery of knowledge from structured data, which is homogeneous and easy to access.||Discovery of text from unstructured data, which is heterogeneous and more diverse.|